 In order to evaluate and mitigate impacts of FAD beaching in the Seychelles Archipelago and based on the coastline monitoring program running in the area, OPAGAC promoted the FAD Watch pilot program in which a Memorandum of understanding (MOU) was signed in 2016 among OPAGAC, ICS, IDC and SFA.
 During two-years period, thanks to the monitoring of GPS positions of instrumented buoys the number of beaching events were accounted in Seychelles coastline, which showed to be lower than the predictions made by previous simulation analysis.
 ICS managed the detection and recovery of FADs (n=109) by following the instrumented buoy tracks when entering in defined buffer areas.
 The FAD-Watch pilot project demonstrated that successful recovery programs can be implemented with a multi-stakeholder cooperation and the commitment of purse seiner vessel operators.
 This also allowed to detect improvement needs for extending the project.

-Based on the results obtained within the FAD Watch pilot project the following considerations are proposed for extending the project:
+Based on the results obtained within the pilot FAD Watch programme and the outcomes from the present project, the following considerations are proposed for extending the project to other regions of the Indian Ocean: